audulus/docs/nodes.md

 ![ADSR Envelope Diagram](img/adsr.png)

-The ADSR node creates a signal that begins at 0, increases to the gate height, dips to a constant level, and finally, once the gate goes low (e.g., when the key is released), it tapers off back to 0.
+The ADSR node creates a signal that begins at 0, increases to the gate height (Attack), dips (Decay) to a constant level (Sustain), and finally, once the gate goes low (e.g., when the key is released), it tapers off back to 0 (Release).

 To test the ADSR node, attach a MIDI Trigger node to its input, then attach both a Waveform and Value node to its output as pictured below.
 Tap the trigger a few times, hold it down, and adjust the ADSR node's settings to see how they react.